HAMMER HEADS PROGRAM

 of suffering from work-related injury, illness and death.

-For all these reasons the Workers Health and Safety Centre (WHSC) is a proud partner
+For all these reasons the Workers Health & Safety Centre (WHSC) is a proud partner

 of the Central Ontario Building Trades (COBT) Hammer Heads program.
 Working together we are determined to help provide potentially life-saving health and safety training